How to get permission to copy a creative work for which the right holder(s) cannot be found ie an orphan work.

 - check that the work you want to copy is still in copyright because if it isn’t, you don’t need a licence to use it

-- check whether the use falls within one of the copyright exceptions
+- check whether the use falls within one of the copyright Exceptions to copyright

-- carry out a diligent search for right holders in accordance with IPO published guidance
+- carry out a Orphan works diligent search guidance for applicants for right holders in accordance with IPO published guidance

 Costs: application and licence fees